nazmir/nix-config/README.md

 sudo nixos-rebuild switch --flake /home/mir/nix-config/.#mir-nixos-pc
 ```

-## Install Home manager as a standalone using flakes
+## Install Home manager as a standalone using flakes for nixos and non nixos systems
 Before installing home manager run nix flake update and then link the config file to git repo

 ``` nix